wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/1-12  Arend’s Alchemy.md

- #adventure #completed
+ #adventure

 ### Background and Hook(s)

-The front door of the shop is locked, and there’s no answer if knocked or called.
+- The front door of the shop is locked, and there’s no answer if knocked or called.
 The lock will need to be picked (DC 12) or the door knocked down (DC 15 Strength) to get inside.

 ### Characters and Locations